A Travel Price Comparison for Families, Couples, and Backpackers Lhasa vs. Manila for Vacations, Tours, and Honeymoons

 A sprawling metropolis that is home to more than 12 million people, Manila is one huge, misunderstood concrete jungle, full of diverse cultures, traffic, pollution, restaurants, shopping malls, noise and nightlife.
 If you're looking to soak in culture and feel the vibe of a place rather than seeking a city that specifically caters to tourists, Manila is the place to be.
 Capital of the Philippines, Manila is also the center for education, business, and transportation.

-For some great organized tour ideas, see The Best Sightseeing Tours in China, The Best Cultural Tours in China, The Best Eco Tours in Philippines, and The Best Romantic Tours for Couples in Philippines.
+For some great organized tour ideas, see The Best Sightseeing Tours in China, The Best Cultural Tours in China, The Best 2-Week Tours in Philippines, and Tours for Outdoor and Nature Lovers in Philippines.

 Which place is cheaper, Manila or Lhasa?